What are your rates?

 Any file sharing service is OK.
 You can also ship a USB drive or data CD.

 How will you deliver the final product?

-For files over 2GB, I will use Google Drive, or something else if needed.
+For files over 2GB, I will use Google Drive.
 If you'd like me to send USB Drives or data CDs in the mail, I can do that for a fee.